 - you didn’t purchase the property purely to make a gain

-Under what circumstance do I have to pay CGT?
+Under what circumstance will I have to pay CGT?

-You may also have to pay CGT if you use you home partly as a business premise such eg. a live/work property.
+You may also have to pay CGT if you use your home partly as a business premise, e.g. a live/work property.

 What about married couples?

 If you are married. or in a civil partnership, you and your spouse can only collectively count one property as your main home at a time.

 What are the CGT rates in the UK?